On Medicare? Annual Open Enrollment Is Now

 Is there a penalty for signing up late for Part A?

 Yes, a penalty is possible if you sign up late.
-If you are not eligible for premium-free Part A and you didn’t sign up for Part A during your Initial Enrollment Period, then your monthly premium may go up 10%.
+If you are not eligible for premium-free Part A and you didn’t sign up for Part A during your Initial Enrollment Period, then your monthly plan premium may go up 10%.
 You'll have to pay the higher premium for twice the number of years you could have had Part A, but didn't sign up.
 The penalty usually does not apply if you are eligible for a Special Enrollment Period.

 More information